Antsevs/AdventOfCode2023/README.md

 ## Running the Solutions

-to run a specific day's solution, execute the **main** method in the respective **Part** or **Part2** class.
+To run a specific day's solution, execute the **main** method in the respective **Part** or **Part2** class.

+If you want to view or alter any of the input for a puzzle, all input files are found in **puzzleInputFiles**, organized by day.

 ## Advent of Code